angus6291/COMP2113-Project/README.md

 2. then the position of the number on the bingo board will become "O".
 The bingo board wll be shown, and the number will be removed from the vector v.

-3. the player can press character "C" (or character "c") to continue, "S" (or character "s") to save, and "E" (or character "e") to exit.
-Only "C", "c", "S", "s", "E" and "e" will be sensed by the computer.
+3. the player can press character "C" (or character "c") to continue, "S" (or character "s") to save, and "Q" (or character "q") to quit.
+Only "C", "c", "S", "s", "Q" and "q" will be sensed by the computer.

 If the number is not guessed successfully: